 With the publicity surrounding her 1904 marriage, the Australian dimension to her story was finally picked up by the Australian press.
 Unfortunately, these accounts were not well researched or accurate – it was now that the story of the “late Henry Octavius Whalley, the well-known physician of Sydney” was introduced and gained currency.
 It was also claimed that she had once been a popular comedienne in Sydney.
 Perhaps she was, but it’s hard to believe there are no existing records to confirm this.

 Following her marriage to Clarke, she did not retire from the stage, as Australian newspapers predicted, but she did become more selective with roles.
 For example, she appeared as Mrs. Fergusson, the wicked husband-stealer, in W. Somerset Maugham‘s new comedy “Penelope” in 1909 and in J.B.
 Fagan’s play Bella Donna, in 1916.
 In 1915 British society magazine Tatler reported she was going into nursing to support the war effort, accompanied by a serious picture of Norma in a nurse’s uniform.
 This may explain why she disappeared for the later part of World War One.
+The British Journal of Nursing also reported her training as a nurse at Guy’s Hospital.

 Above: Norma Whalley and Graham Browne in ‘Penelope.’
 “Now what does all this mean?”she demands.
 Postcard signed by Whalley in the author’s collection.
 Dover Street Studios.